 Behavioral Economics Awards

-Since fiscal 2011, ERS's competitive grants and cooperative agreements program has made awards to fund research on using behavioral economics and incentives to promote child nutrition and healthy eating.
+Since fiscal 2011, ERS's competitive grants and cooperative agreements program has made awards that fund research on using behavioral economics and incentives to promote child nutrition and healthy eating.

 |Investigator||University||City/state||Title||Year awarded||Award amount*|